 Are there side effects from taking creatine gummies?

 Yes, there can be.
 Creatine gummies are generally safe and well-tolerated for most healthy people.
 Creatine has been researched extensively, and at normal doses, serious side effects are pretty rare.
 (2) Some users may experience minor issues when they first start taking it, especially if they do that loading phase of taking a higher dose.
 The most common complaints are gastrointestinal symptoms like stomach cramps, diarrhea, or muscle cramps.
 But these are usually just temporary inconveniences as your body adjusts to the creatine.
-Another side effect you might notice in the beginning is a bit of weight gain.
-But before you freak out, this isn’t fat weight – it’s just temporary water weight.
-To mitigate any side effects, try to start with a lower dose and work your way up from there.

 Do creatine gummies cause bloating?

-Yes, bloating is one of the most widely reported side effects when someone starts supplementing with creatine of any form.
-And it makes total sense when you understand how creatine works in the body.
-Creatine helps supply energy to your muscles by increasing the levels of a molecule called phosphocreatine.
-But phosphocreatine also pulls water into your muscle cells.
 So in the first week or two of taking creatine, your muscles can soak up a bit of extra water, almost like cramming a sponge full of liquid.
 This extra inner muscle water can make you feel a little puffy or bloated temporarily.
 But it’s nothing to be worried about – it’s just your muscles hydrating themselves for better performance.
 After your body adjusts to the creatine levels, that initial water retention should subside while the performance benefits stick around.

 When should I take creatine gummies?

 The timing for taking creatine gummies isn’t something you need to obsess over too much.
 The most important thing is just to take them consistently every day to keep your muscle creatine levels adequate.
 That said, there are a couple of timing tips that can potentially help maximize the effects.
-A lot of people like taking their creatine pre-workout or post-workout along with some carbs and protein, and both windows are equally effective for increasing lean mass and strength.
+A lot of people like taking their creatine with the best pre-workout supplements or post-workout along with some carbs and protein, and both windows are equally effective for increasing lean mass and strength.
 The thought is that the insulin spike from those nutrients may help shuttle more creatine into your muscles.

 References